Our Process

 For example:

-It’s important to follow the specific formatting guidelines for each type of source, such as books, articles, or websites, as they may have different requirements.
+It’s essential to follow the specific formatting guidelines for each source type, such as books, articles, or websites, as they may have different requirements.
 MLA also has guidelines for citing sources with multiple authors, edited books, and electronic sources.

 Chicago Citation Style